List of South African slang words: Words from Khoi languages

-Words from Xhosa, Zulu and the other Nguni Languages
+Words from Xhosa, Tswana, Zulu and other Nguni/Sotho languages

-The following lists slang borrowings from the Nguni Bantu languages (which include Zulu and Xhosa).
+The following lists slang borrowings from the Nguni Bantu languages (which include Zulu Sotho and Tswana and Xhosa).
 They typically occur in use in the South Africa townships, but some have become increasingly popular among white youth.
 Unless otherwise noted these words do not occur in formal South African English.